DIAMOND CERTIFICATES & REPORTS

 Almost everyone has heard of the "4 C's" of diamond value: cut, color, clarity and carat weight.
-Today, there's a "5th C": certification.
+Today, there's a "5th C" called "certification."
+A diamond certificate, also called a grading report, issued by a major independent gemological laboratory like EGL USA is the best way to assure the quality, authenticity, and integrity of your purchase.

-GIA provides four different kinds of reports for diamonds.
-However, the most common report issued for the diamonds used in engagement rings is the “GIA Diamond Grading Report.”
-It offers an assessment of a diamond's 4C's – color, clarity, cut, and carat weight – along with a plotted diagram of its clarity characteristics and a graphic representation of the diamond's proportions.
+Includes an assessment of a diamond's 4C's – color, clarity, cut, and carat weight – along with a plotted diagram of its clarity characteristics and a graphic representation of the diamond's proportions.
 For standard round brilliant cut diamonds falling in the D-Z color range, the report also includes a GIA Cut grade.

 The GIA laboratory issues diamond grading reports for loose, natural diamonds in the D-Z color range that weigh 0.15 carats or more.
 GIA Diamond Grading Reports are not issued for synthetics, simulants, mounted diamonds or those that have undergone unstable treatments, such as fracture filling or coating